AutodeskRoboticsLab/Mimic/README.md

 [Mimic](https://www.mimicformaya.com/) is a free and open-source plugin for [Autodesk Maya](https://www.autodesk.com/products/maya/overview) that enables simulation, programming, and control of 6-axis, Industrial Robots.
-It provides a robust and intuitive, animation-based toolset, allowing creators to prototype, validate, and drive automated systems, without writing any code.
+Use Mimic to generate programs without writing any code, or extend Mimic to suit your project's needs.
 Written in Python 2.7.

 ### Installation